-If you can show a proven ability in science and maths, but you come from a region or country where an A-Level equivalent qualification is not available, you may be considered for the Foundation Year.
+If you can show a proven ability in science and maths, but you come from a region or country where an A-Level equivalent standard in other qualifications approved by the Universityis not available, you may be considered for the Foundation Year.

 On Monday 10th February 2014 the UKVI (also known as UKBA) suspended the consideration of all student visas where the applicant’s English language proficiency was based on the result of a test administered by ETS (the provider of the TOEFL test).
 As a result, the University regrets that it cannot currently accept TOEFL tests.
 The University is awaiting further guidance from UKVI regarding the full terms of the suspension.

 If English is not your first language, we ask you to obtain a recognised language qualification.
-If you can demonstrate that you have achieved IELTS 6.5 with at least 5.5 in each band, or a recognised equivalent, you will be able to join the course without the need for additional English language classes.
+If you can demonstrate that you have achieved IELTS 6.5 with at least 5.5 in each band, or an equivalent standard in other qualifications approved by the University, you will be able to join the course without the need for additional English language classes.

-If you have achieved IELTS 5.5 with at least 5.5 in each band, or a recognised equivalent, you can take the Language Pathway option.
+If you have achieved IELTS 5.5 with at least 5.5 in each band, or an equivalent standard in other qualifications approved by the University, you can take the Language Pathway option.
 This gives you the specialist extra language tuition to help you succeed in your degree.

 If you have not yet reached IELTS 5.5 but plan to be based in Southampton, you could consider taking a separate preparatory language course.

 Each application is considered individually.
 However, whether you are coming directly from full-time education, or from a different background, you need to demonstrate an aptitude for maths and science.
 This could be through recent qualifications (for example, as a mature student you may have already completed Open University modules), relevant work experience or both.